learn-co-curriculum/phase-3-ruby-oo-basics-putting-the-pieces-together-lab/README.md

 Imagine a phone call between 2 people.
 Sure, the PEOPLE are real, but what about the phone call?
 If we think about the phone call through OOP, we can model it too!
-A phone call has a `caller` and a `receiver`, a `duration`, and even a `cost_per_minute`.
+A phone call has a `caller` and a `receiver`, a `duration`, and maybe even a `cost_per_minute`.
 In the _real world_, it's not a real thing, but in OOP IT IS!

 In this tutorial, our goal is to create a simple `Book` class.
 We'll want it to have properties like a title, an author, a page count, etc. We'd also like the class to somehow be able to keep track of all of the genres of all of the Books we create.
-Finally, we'll give our books the total non-sensical ability to turn their own pages.
+Finally, we'll give our books the totally nonsensical ability to turn their own pages.

 ### Set Up